 - Tasks are clearly assigned and understood by all team members.

-- Timelines keep everyone on schedule.
+- Timelines keep everyone aligned, avoiding bottlenecks and overlaps.

-- Resources are allocated where they’re needed most.
+- Resources are allocated efficiently, minimizing waste.

 How to Create a Project Implementation Plan [Explained With Suggestions & Practical Examples]